yugabyte/yugabyte-db/docs/content/stable/architecture/docdb/persistence.md

 ## Data expiration in YCQL

 In YCQL, there are two types of TTL: the table TTL, and column-level TTL.
 Column TTLs are stored with the value using the same encoding as Redis.
-The table's TTL is not stored in DocDB (instead, it is stored in the master's syscatalog as part of the table's schema).
+The table's TTL is not stored in DocDB (instead, it is stored in the master's system catalog as part of the table's schema).
 If no TTL is present at the column's value, the table TTL acts as the default value.

 Furthermore, YCQL has a distinction between rows created using Insert vs Update.
 YugabyteDB keeps track of this difference (and row-level TTLs) using a "liveness column", a special system column invisible to the user.
 It is added for inserts, but not updates, which ensures the row is present even if all non-primary key columns are deleted only in the case of inserts.